iPhone 12 mini Review

 There’s no charger in the box with the iPhone 12 mini and even if you have an old wall plug from an iPhone 7 or 8 you’ll probably want to invest in something faster, like Apple’s £19/$19 20w plug.
 Combine this with the included USB-C to Lightning and you’ll get a 50% in roughly 30 minutes.

 There’s also the wireless option.
 You can use any old Qi charger here or pick up Apple’s MagSafe charger for faster speeds.
-While the other iPhone 12 models can charge at 15w with MagSafe, with the mini it maxing out at 12w.
+While the other iPhone 12 models can charge at 15w with MagSafe, with the mini, it maxes out at 12w.
 You won’t notice much difference though as the battery here is smaller, and it takes about double the length of time to reach 50% when compared to wired charging.

 That means it comes with the same issues too: no charger in the box, no faster refresh rate display and the same notch that’s been intruding itself since the iPhone X.